Motorola Moto G Power 5G (2024) vs Google Pixel 8

 Frequently Asked Questions

-Motorola Moto G Power 5G (2024) excels if you value rare wireless charging (15w) support in the budget category.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Motorola Moto G Power 5G (2024) is the better choice if you prioritize rare wireless charging (15w) support in the budget category.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure